Andrea/Presentations/2016-07-Curry-on-History-of-programming-languages/slides/slides/index.md

 </div>

 ***

-## Emerging trends
+- data-background: images/herding-cats.jpg

+# Herding the cats

 ---

-> Attention to tooling and developer productivity.
+> Extra Attention to tooling & developer productivity.

 ---

-> Tension between "good langauges" and "getting stuff done" languages.
+> Tension between "good languages" and "getting stuff done".

 ---

 > People (and communities) developing languages... how to get funding???

----

 ' generally people comment on popularity of languages ' funding for the programming languges, lets find trends